klmnden/azure-docs.tr-tr/articles/cognitive-services/Custom-Vision-Service/csharp-tutorial.md

 ## <a name="run-the-application"></a>Uygulamayı çalıştırma

-1. Uygulama eğitim ve tahmin anahtarları eklemek için aşağıdaki değişiklikleri yapın:
+1. Eğitim ve tahmin anahtarları uygulama eklemek için aşağıdaki değişiklikleri yapın:

-    * Ekle, __eğitim anahtar__ aşağıdaki satırı için:
+    * Ekleme, __eğitim anahtar__ aşağıdaki satırı:

         ```csharp
         string trainingKey = "<your key here>";
         ```

-    * Ekle, __tahmin anahtar__ aşağıdaki satırı için:
+    * Ekleme, __tahmin anahtar__ aşağıdaki satırı:

         ```csharp
         string predictionKey = "<your key here>";